I want to wrap her wavy dark hair

 around my arm.
 Sometimes she catches

-her lower lip between her teeth, and then
+her lower lip between her

 I can see that there is a way in.
 I want